Your teen is 18! Your parental rights are different now, as in basically gone.

 In addition to all of the dorm room supplies, school supplies and other miscellaneous stuff, you need to be aware of some really important terms: FERPA, HIPAA, and Selective Service to name a few.

 Once your child enters college, and especially after they turn 18, your parental rights will drastically change, as in disappear.
 Read on to find out what these terms mean, and how you can be prepared for these changes. *This post may contain affiliate links.
-This means, at no additional cost to you, we will earn a small commission if you click the link and make a purchase.
+This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.

 Pin for later!